mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 published: true
 ...

-This is a follow up to a post a wrote last year about Mithril v0.24.
+This is a follow up to a post I wrote last year about Mithril v0.24.
 At the time of this writing, Mithril's current release is v:1.1.6.
 There are a number of small changes and some awesome new stuff so I'm rewriting and extending my earlier post.